Quanzat/cse15l-lab-reports/lab-report-1-week-2.md

 ![Images](account.png)

 * You will be asked to change your password in order to activate your course-specific account.
-This process will take up to severals minutes for the changes to take effects.
+This process will take up to several minutes for the changes to take effect.
 (Note: You can your current PID password if it met all the requirements.)

 <p align="center">
     <img width="1000" src= passwordchange.png